kentskyo/electronchat/README.md

 npm run start
 ```

-Then click on the key to enter your API key and click it again to store.
+Then click on the key icon to enter your API key, and click it again to store.
 Chat away!